 Turns out every year approximately 50% of new registrations with the Physiotherapy Board of New Zealand (PBNZ) are from internationally qualified applicants.
-That’s a lot of qualifications to check, and something that has caused some very lengthy delays for a country with lots of physio vacancies…
+That’s a lot of qualifications to check, and something that has caused some very lengthy delays for a country desperate to fill lots of physio vacancies…

 In a bid to increase the efficiency of this process for all those involved, a condensed “Express Pathway” has been created, so that physiotherapists who are either a) trained and/or b) registered to work in the UK, Ireland, Canada and South Africa might expedite the paperwork to practice in Aotearoa.